 - Choose > System.
 Select Import & Export > External System Import to open the Import external projects page.

-- Select the Import button associated with the GitHub option to open the GitHub Import Wizard.
+- Select GitHub to open the GitHub Import Wizard.

 On the GitHub Setup page, select which type of GitHub you are using.
 If you are using GitHub Enterprise you will also be required to provide your GitHub Enterprise URL.
 You also need to provide either your GitHub username and password, or a GitHub Personal Access Token.
 Note if you have used the GitHub import wizard before and saved a previous configuration file, you can select the configuration file here to speed up your import.

 Click Next.Have 2 factor authentication?
 Click here..

 If you have 2 factor authentication on your GitHub account, you will be prompted to enter your 6 digit code now, and then click Next.

 The Authentication page displays, verifying your authentication has been successful.